Massimo Busacca

-Massimo Busacca (born 6 February 1969) is a Swiss former football referee.
-He lives in Monte Carasso, Ticino, near Bellinzona.
+Massimo Busacca (born 6 February 1969) is a Swiss former football referee, who is FIFA Director of Refereeing, overseeing the protection of football’s core values and the continuous improvement of the game through the development of match officials and referee coaches.
+He lives in Monte Carasso, Ticino, Switzerland, near Bellinzona.

 Early life

 Busacca was born in Bellinzona, Switzerland, to Italian parents from Sicily.
 Busacca used to play football in a lower division in Ticino.
 After a successful career as a top referee he became Head of FIFA Refereeing in July 2011.

 Career

 Busacca was a Swiss Super League Referee from 1996 to 2011 and a FIFA referee from 1999 to 2011.

+In 2006, Busacca refereed the Swiss championship-deciding match at St. Jakob-Park, between FC Basel and FC Zurich that resulted in the 2006 Basel Hooligan Incident.

 Busacca took charge of the 2007 UEFA Cup Final at Hampden Park on 16 May, one of the biggest appointments for a UEFA referee.
 Busacca sent off RCD Espanyol midfielder Moisés Hurtado for a second bookable offence during the match.

 Busacca was selected to referee at the UEFA Euro 2008 tournament in Austria and Switzerland.

 At the tournament, Busacca was the referee for the Group C game between Netherlands and Romania, the Group D game between Greece and Sweden and the semi Final match between Germany and Turkey.

 Busacca was selected to referee the UEFA Champions League Final in Rome on 27 May 2009 between FC Barcelona and Manchester United.

 He was chosen as a referee for the 2009 FIFA Confederations Cup, refereeing the 2009 FIFA Confederations Cup semi-final game between South Africa and Brazil match on 25 June 2009 in Johannesburg and Brazil went on to win 1–0.

 On 19 September 2009, Busacca was the referee in a Swiss Cup match between FC Baden and BSC Young Boys.
 After crowd trouble disrupted the game after home side Baden took an unlikely lead, Busacca raised his middle finger to the crowd.
 Busacca had initially denied making the obscene gesture but was handed a three-match ban by the Swiss Football Association and was forced to issue an apology.